 - 9.59.
 The open spaces within the village are an important asset to the community with 94% of respondents highlighted this during the initial consultation in March 2015 (C1).
-These could be small pockets of land of larger designated areas.
-This was backed up in consultation C5 where 99% of the community stated that they value the open spaces they have.
-Policy 7 identifies six local green spaces. - 9.60.
+These could be small pockets of land or larger designated areas. - 9.60.
 During the late 1970's and 1980's over 200 properties were built in an area then known as Trevispian Parc.
 These are now known as Killigrew Gardens, Polglase Walk and Trevella Vean.
 The majority of this area is of very high density housing, with small open plan front gardens with only pedestrian access and garage blocks for parking.
 Built at the same time is Polisken Way which is of a lower density, but forms part of this built up area.
 There was very little open space provided within this development with only tiny pockets of land dotted about with no clear boundaries.
 Polisken Way has a larger open space area in the centre which is well used.